ImperialCollegeLondon/RCDS-intro-to-containers/README.md

 \<your computer IP\>:3000 on your mobile devices / another computer which are connected to the same WiFi.

+Try:

-Try: Stop the HackMD service and remove the containers after testing.
+- Stop the HackMD service and remove the containers after testing.
+- Backup the database directory.
+- Redo running HackMD service by mounting to the backup directory.